singhj/big-data-repo/spark-examples/README.md

 3. Install `tqdm`: `sudo apt install python3-tqdm`. `sudo` is disallowed on the Halligan servers.
 Instead, use `pip3 install tqdm`.
 4. Install `nltk`: `sudo apt install python3-nltk`. `sudo` is disallowed on the Halligan servers.
 Instead, use `pip3 install nltk`.
 5. Set the `PATH` environment variable: `PATH="$PATH:$HOME/big-data-repo/:$HOME/big-data-repo/spark-examples/"`
+6. Install `pip` if necessary: `sudo apt install python3-pip`
+7. Pandas is no longer pre-installed on GCP clusters.
+Use `sudo apt install python3-pandas` to install it.
+8. Use `sudo apt install python3-numpy` to install Numpy if it isn't already available on the GCP master.
 6. Test `netcat`:
     * Start a second (listener) shell.
 (Or open a second terminal window into the Halligan server to do this).
     * In the first (sender shell), set up sender: `nc -lk 9999`